weixiaopassking/Ultra-Fusion/README.md

 ### Why Ultra-Fusion

-Compared with conventional fusion pipelines that are heavily tied to a fixed sensor set, Ultra-Fusion emphasizes:
+Compared with pipelines tied to a fixed sensor set, Ultra-Fusion focuses on:

-1. **Configurability**: one framework for WIO/VIO/LIO/LVIO (+ wheel/GNSS).
+1. **Configurability** — one framework for WIO / VIO / LIO / LVIO (+ wheel / GNSS).
-2. **Reliability**: robust localization under corner-case degradations.
+2. **Reliability** — robust localization under corner-case sensor degradation.
-3. **Deployability**: support for long-term and high-speed operation in real ITS scenarios.
+3. **Deployability** — long-duration and high-speed ITS operation.
-4. **Transferability**: validated beyond wheeled robots to legged and aerial platforms.
+4. **Transferability** — validated on wheeled, legged, and aerial platforms.

 ---